 How Safe are Golf Carts?

-LSVs (or perhaps UTVs) are generally what you’ve seen driving around rural towns or national parks, and even though they will sometimes resemble a golf cart, they’re substantially better built.
+LSVs (or sometimes UTVs) are generally what you’ve seen driving around rural towns or national parks, and even though they will sometimes resemble a golf cart, they’re substantially better built.
 If you get into a traffic accident in a golf cart, the results could be far more dramatic than your usual bumper tap.
 See above.

 Fun fact: motorcycle insurance often covers golf carts as well, but an LSV or Street Legal golf cart requires regular automobile insurance such as PDL and PIP.